 Diocese of Fort Wayne-South Bend

-From this page, you will be able to create an account and log-in as a learner (please click on the MIDDLE BLUE BUTTON below).
-On your dashboard, you will have access to the workshops and ministry tracks developed by the Catechetical Institute for ongoing formation in our Catholic Faith that have been made available to every parish in the Diocese.
+From this page, you will be able to create an account and log-in as a learner.
+From your account dashboard, you will have access to the workshops and ministry tracks developed by the Catechetical Institute for ongoing formation in our Catholic Faith.

 These workshops are designed to help energize our spiritual life and deepen our understanding as we strive to be intentional disciples, vibrant witnesses to the Easter triumph of Our Lord Jesus Christ over both sin and death!